ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 });
 ```

-From the schema, we can already infer a few things about how we can best design our form:
+When designing the form based on this schema, here's what we should consider:

-- We can expect `company`, `title`, and `postingLink` to all be single line text inputs.
+- **Single Line Text Inputs**: For `company`, `title`, and `postingLink`, use standard text inputs.
+These fields typically require short, concise text.

-- `notes` should probably be a `<textarea>`, since there is the possibility that the user will want more space to type in extensive notes.
+- **TextArea for Notes**: The notes field is likely to contain more detailed information.
+Therefore, use a `<textarea>` element, giving users ample space to write their notes.

-- Finally, `status` has enumerable options, meaning that only the strings included in the `enum` array will be considered valid.
-Forcing users to guess which inputs are allowed would lead to a pretty terrible user experience, so we should make this input a `<select>` dropdown instead, letting them select only from valid options.
+- **Dropdown for Status:** The status field has pre-defined, *enumerable* options.
+To enhance user experience and prevent errors, use a `<select>` dropdown.
+This way, users can only choose from the valid options listed in the `enum` array.
+This approach eliminates guesswork for users and gives us predictable data.

-### Adding the form
+## Building the form

 In `new.ejs`, create a new form element.
 For now, we will leave the `action` and `method` attributes empty: